yann112/coding_rules/README.md

         """Extract history of measures from the same aircraft as the input JSON file in the last n months.
         """
         self.logger = logger or logging.getLogger(__name__)
+* The organization of the code should adhere to the SOLID principles:
+	+ **Single Responsibility Principle**: Each class or module should have a single, well-defined responsibility.
+	+ **Open/Closed Principle**: The code should be open for extension (new features or functionality can be added) but closed for modification (the existing code doesn't need to change).
+	+ **Liskov Substitution Principle**: Subtypes should be substitutable for their base types without affecting the correctness of the program.
+	+ **Interface Segregation Principle**: The code should depend on narrowly-defined interfaces rather than broad, generic ones.
+	+ **Dependency Inversion Principle**: The code should depend on abstractions (interfaces or abstract base classes) rather than concrete implementations.
 ```

 ### SOLID Principles Example